The HPRA Newsletter is

 Newsletters are available electronically by email or paper by USPS.
 It

-is requested you agree to use the email method as the cost of actual
+is requested you to use the email method as the cost of actual

 printing and mailing is costly.
 Also, the email version will have color

 when available.
-The schedule is Jan 15th, April 1st, July 1st, October 1st.
+The typical schedule is Jan 15th, April, July and October.

-The email version is sent on the same day the USPS version gos to the post office.
+The email version is sent on the same day the paper version goes to the post office.